projekt-opal/deployment/README.md

 nano .env
 ```

-You can use the following configuration, just add a password:
+Create an *.env* configuration file.
+The following code has to be completed with a password.

 ```properties
 FUSEKI_ADMIN_PASSWORD=